How to Invest in Stocks in 2022

 However, this also allows you to buy new shares at a discounted price.
 As a result, there is no need to worry about shorter-term market slumps, as your cost price is constantly being averaged out.

-As long as you believe that the respective stocks are sure to grow over the course of time, dollar-cost averaging is a risk-averse way to gain exposure to the markets.
+As long as you believed that the respective stocks are sure to grow over the course of time, dollar-cost averaging is a risk-averse way to gain exposure to the markets.
 With that said, you should try to be as consistent as possible with your dollar-cost averaging strategy.

 While most people do this on a weekly or monthly basis, you might also consider investing when the stock in question encounters a dip.